rust-gamedev/rust-gamedev.github.io/CONTRIBUTING.md

   just by scrolling through the issue.

-  But please don't make the sections too long/detailed, otherwise, the newsletter as a whole will too bloated.
+  But please don't make the sections too long/detailed, otherwise, the newsletter as a whole will become too bloated.
   It's not a strict limit, but please try to keep the sections under 200 words.

 - Games are quite visual-oriented media